Puemmel/Schroedinger/README.txt

 *******************************
-1D-SCHROEDINGER-Equation Solver
+1D-SCHROEDINGER-Equation-solver
 *******************************

-Package to solve the onedimensional time-independent Schroedinger Equation.
+Repository to solve the onedimensional time-independent Schroedinger Equation.
-You need to create an file called schrodinger.inp and copy it to the main folder of the project, called Schroedinger.
+You need to create an file called "schrodinger.inp" and save it to the main folder of the project, called "Schroedinger".

 The file needs to have the following information in this order: